byu-cpe/Maeser/sphinx-docs/development-setup/flask_example.md

 ## User Management Setup

 ### Configure Authenticators
 Defines GitHub and LDAP authenticators for user login and request quotas.
 This is consistent across both examples.
+The code blocks for either LDAP or GitHub can be commented out if you are not planning to use its authentication.
 ```python
 from maeser.user_manager import UserManager, GithubAuthenticator, LDAPAuthenticator